-The interview panel for stand-alone or trust-grade posts typically consists of a number of consultants (any number between 1 and 10) and a representative from Medical Personnel who takes no part in the decision-making process.
+The interview panel for stand-alone or trust-grade posts typically consists of a number of Consultants (any number between 1 and 10) and a representative from Medical Personnel who takes no part in the decision-making process.
 When a post is relevant to just one department, it is not unusual to find just two interviewers.

-Interviews at Consultant level will include a Senior Manager (typically the Chief Executive or Medical Director), and a representative from the appropriate Royal College and from the Deanery.
+Interviews at Consultant level will include a Senior Manager (typically the Chief Executive or Medical Director) and a representative from the appropriate Royal College and from the Deanery.

-In academic institutions there may be a University representative present for interviews for ST level and above.
+In academic institutions, there may be a University representative present for interviews for ST level and above.
 This is usually an academic clinician at a Consultant-equivalent grade.

-Although Medical Personnel departments and Deaneries will not usually give out the details of those involved in the short-listing process, it should be possible to discover in advance who will make up the panel.
+Although Medical Personnel departments and Deaneries will not usually give out the details of those involved in the shortlisting process, it should be possible to discover in advance who will make up the interview panel.

-Those individuals involved in the short-listing process will usually make up part or all of the interview panel.
+For posts where there is a local selection process, those individuals will usually make up part or all of the interview panel.

-1.7 Questions asked at the medical interview
+Questions asked at the medical interview